Ad Blocker Detected

-Dementia is a most common age-related problem.
-It is characterized by a progressive loss of memory along the aging, during with amyloid plaques are deposited in the brains.
+Dementia is the most common age-related problem.
+It is characterized by a progressive loss of memory along with the aging, during with amyloid plaques are deposited in the brains.
 Amyloid plaques contain Aβ peptide produced by the cleavage of amyloid precursor protein (APP).
-As mentioned earlier, membrane associated GM1 is the one that causes accumulation of Aβ peptide released from the enzymatic cleavage of APP and therefore, affecting the production of GM1 ultimately leads to the neuronal problems.
+As mentioned earlier, membrane-associated GM1 is the one that causes accumulation of Aβ peptide released from the enzymatic cleavage of APP and therefore, affecting the production of GM1 ultimately leads to the neuronal problems.

-Parkinson’s disease is characterized by the loss of function of dopaminergic neurons and about one-third of the people with Parkinson’s diseases are found to have dementia.
-Analysis of the brain from patients died of Parkinson’s diseases reveals the presence of Lewy bodies containing an aggregated form of α-synuclein.
+Parkinson’s disease is characterized by the loss of function of dopaminergic neurons and about one-third of the people with Parkinson’s disease are found to have dementia.
+Analysis of the brain from patients who died of Parkinson’s diseases reveals the presence of Lewy bodies containing an aggregated form of α-synuclein.

-The Huntington’s disease is characterized by the autosomal dominant mutation of the Huntington gene.
-Huntington gene mutation causes an increase in the number of glutamine-encoding codon CAG that leads to the increase in the sequence of polyglutamine in the N-terminal region of the Huntington protein.
+Huntington’s disease is characterized by the autosomal dominant mutation of the Huntington gene.
+Huntington gene mutation causes an increase in the number of glutamine-encoding codon CAG that leads to an increase in the sequence of polyglutamine in the N-terminal region of the Huntington protein.

-People with the Huntington’s disease have problems with the muscle coordination and experience cognitive decline along the age.
+People with Huntington’s disease have problems with muscle coordination and experience cognitive decline along with the age.
 Patients died of Huntington’s disease, it was found that expression of glycosyltransferases was affected and metabolic pathways of glycolipids and gangliosides were disrupted.